-- Therapeutic community as "an outpouring of altruistic feelings and behavior beginning with mass rescue work and carrying on for days, weeks, possibly even months after the impact".
+- Therapeutic community is "an outpouring of altruistic feelings and behavior beginning with mass rescue work and carrying on for days, weeks, possibly even months after the impact".
 The therapeutic community may not be a lasting condition and is usually a short-lived phenomenon.
 It promotes positive psychological outcomes for disaster victims, remember, however, that it will be short-lived. - Disaster shock appears most frequently in sudden events involving widespread destruction, traumatic injuries, or death.
 When the symptoms do appear, few people are affected.
 A study by Fritz and Marks reported that 14% of victims showed evidence of the early symptoms associated with shock.
 Most reported only mild symptoms.
 These symptoms might include uneasiness or trouble sleeping.
 Shock lasts for a maximum of a few hours or days.
-It is rare for shock to last longer. - Research has found that 46% of injured victims reach hospitals in privately owned vehicles (POV) - Research has found 75% of injured victims are transported to local hospitals with an average of 67% injured victims being treated at a single hospital. - Research has found that about 14.7% of evacuees may use a congregate care facility/shelter.
-The number of evacuees using a congregate care facility/shelter varies with the socioeconomic factors and whether the evacuation takes place in darkness, bad weather, and traffic congestion. - Over 90% of the population is indoors at home from 10:00 pm to 6:00 am.
-Approximately one-third of the population is there from 10:00 am to 3:00 pm. - Evacuations initiated during daytime hours should include time for travel from work or school to home. - It can take up to four hours for 99% of the population to receive a warning. - Deployment of resources and incident management actions during an actual or potential terrorist incident are conducted in coordination with the Department of Justice (DOJ). - The degree of federal and state involvement in incident operations depends largely upon specific federal and state authority or jurisdiction. - During a pandemic illness or disease outbreak the sick and ill may be isolated at home with primary care given by friends and family.
+It is rare for shock to last longer. - Research has found that 46% of injured victims reach hospitals in privately owned vehicles (POV). - Research has found that 75% of injured victims are transported to local hospitals with an average of 67% injured victims being treated at a single hospital. - Research has found that about 14.7% of evacuees may use a congregate care facility/shelter.
+The number of evacuees using a congregate care facility/shelter varies with the socioeconomic factors and whether the evacuation takes place in darkness, bad weather, and traffic congestion. - Evacuations initiated during daytime hours should include time for travel from work or school to home. - Deployment of resources and incident management actions during an actual or potential terrorist incident are conducted in coordination with the Department of Justice (DOJ). - The degree of federal and state involvement in incident operations depends largely upon specific federal and state authority or jurisdiction. - During a pandemic illness or disease outbreak the sick and ill may be isolated at home with primary care given by friends and family.